oroinc/documentation/commerce/dev_guide/web_api/index.rst

 Create an API Key
 ^^^^^^^^^^^^^^^^^

-To start using the API, you must take a few preliminary steps:
+To start using API, you must take a few preliminary steps:

     1. Ensure that the application is installed correctly.